amolabs/docs/protocol_v4.md

 }
 ```
 Each member is marked as *optional*, so an empty object(`{}`) is valid extra
-information for all of three stores.
+information for all of three state stores.

 ## Message Format
 ### Transaction